jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

     worksheet = workbook.add_worksheet()

     worksheet.write(0, 0, 'Hello Excel')

-.. note:
-   A later version of the module will support writing to filehandles like Excel::Writer::XLSX.
-However, that functionality isn't available yet.

 It is recommended that the filename uses the extension ``.xlsx`` rather than ``.xls`` since the latter causes an Excel warning when used with the XLSX